malramsay64/project_management/slides.md

 ???

-- note not the only way to do things
+- not not the only way to do versioning
     - I like this way the best

+- Example of a paper or thesis
     - Patch -> I made some corrections / addressed some comments
     - Minor -> I wrote new paragraphs / added new figures
     - Major -> I rewrote everything
         - Or 1.0 -> I submitted my thesis

 ---